 But I'm a grown-up

-But Christina, I hear you say, I’m a grown-up.
+But Christina, I hear you say, I'm a grown-up.
 Birthdays and Christmas are for kids.
 Well sure, if all the special things you do on birthdays and Christmas are things that mainly kids enjoy.
 But there are lots of things you can do that are enjoyable as a grown-up and that you can reserve for special occasions.
+(Sam and I celebrate "Cocktail and Christmas Special Sunday" every Sunday in December.
+It involves drinking cocktails and watching Christmas episodes of our favourite TV shows.)
 The secret of special occasions is that they are exactly as special as you make them.

 So, look.
 Maybe you're not a fan of carols, and maybe you think exchanging gifts with everyone in your life at one particular time of year is kind of stupid.
 Why can't you just buy yourself what you want?
 Maybe Christmas isn't your thing at all.
 That's a-ok!
 There are lots of other days in the year that you can make special.